What is the Writing Fellows program?

 Who is eligible to become a Writing Fellow?

 Writing Assistants who have taken English 397 and have worked in the Center for Writing Excellence for at least one additional semester may apply to become a Writing Fellow.
 Writing Fellows are selected through a competitive process for their strong writing abilities and interpersonal skills, intellectual curiosity about the writing process, and commitment to assisting their peers in a variety of disciplines.

 How do I apply?

-If you are interested in working as a Writing Fellow during the next semester, please fill out this online application.
+If you are interested in becoming a Writing Fellow, please fill out this online application.